ORelio/Spotlight-Downloader/README-En.txt

 R: Make sure the image is also selected in your personal lock screen settings.

 Q: How many images are downloaded when using default mode? (i.e. without using --single or --many)
-R: Default mode downloads a list of images returned by a single API call: previously 6-7, currently only 1.
+R: Default mode downloads a list of images returned by a single API call: currently 4.

 Q: Some images do not have a title or copyright in their metadata?
 R: Those fields are not provided for all images by the Spotlight API.